elliotwutingfeng/Inversion-DNSBL-Generator/README.md

 Generate a (potentially outdated) blocklist from local database using malicious URL statuses attained from past scans

--   :x: Download/Extract URLs to local database
--   :x: Identify malicious URLs from local database using Safe Browsing API, and generate blocklist
--   :heavy_check_mark: Retrieve URLs with malicious statuses (attained from past scans) from local database, and generate blocklist
+-   :heavy_check_mark: Retrieve URLs with malicious statuses (attained from past scans) from local database, and generate a blocklist
--   :x: Update local database with latest malicious URL statuses
 -   :memo: Sources: **DomCop TOP10M**, **Domains Project**
 -   :shield: Vendors: **Google**